 Classification of Index of Industrial Production (IIP):

-It is to be noted that although as per United Nations Statistics Division:the scope of IIP should include:
+As per United Nations Statistics Division: the scope of IIP should include

 5.Air Conditioning Supply